crim-ca/weaver/docs/source/tutorial.rst

    wps-cfg = /path/to/my/default/pywps.cfg

-After you have changed the configuration file you must update the installation and restart the twitcher service:
+After you have changed the configuration file you must update the installation and restart the weaver service:

 .. code-block:: sh